ragsden/docs/sources/faq.rst

 **Why do I get an error when I try to enable a project that is listed on my dashboard?**

-This usually happens if you are a collaborator on a project and the owner of the project has not given shippable access to the project.
-You can verify this by confirming that the owner of the project can see the project on their shippable dashboard.
+This usually happens if you are a collaborator on a project and the owner of the project has not given Shippable access to the project.
+You can verify this by confirming that the owner of the project can see the project on their Shippable dashboard.

 **I have enabled my repository and committed code, but my build doesn't start.
 What could be wrong?**